 Costco may sell some things at wholesale prices, but it’s not merchant accounts.
 In fact, Costco doesn’t even provide credit card processing.
 Instead, they outsource merchant services to a company called Elavon.

-Costco's merchant accounts use tiered pricing, bait-and-switch rates and have a cancellation fee.
-In short, you will pay through the nose to process credit cards, and you'll be stuck doing it until your multi-year contract expires.
+Costco’s merchant accounts use tiered pricing with bait and switch rates.
+In short, you will pay through the nose to process credit cards, and you’ll likely be stuck doing it until your multi-year contract expires.

-Here's a breakdown of why Costco's credit card processing services are so horrible.
+Here’s a breakdown of why Costco credit card processing services are so horrible.

 Costco’s merchant accounts use tiered pricing.
 On a tiered pricing scheme a processor (in this case Costco’s partner Elavon) groups interchange fees into several tiers called qualified, mid-qualified and non-qualified.
 By doing so, they’re able to mask the true cost of processing while increasing profits.

 I’ll explain exactly how processors game the system with tiered pricing in just a moment.
 For now, check out this screenshot taken from Costco’s Web site on 9/06/2011 and I’ll show you how to spot tiered pricing.

 Tiered pricing is always quoted as a percentage and a flat transaction fee, and the qualified rate is typically a little greater than the lowest credit interchange fee.
 For example, this screen grab from Costco’s Web site shows a qualified rate of 1.48% plus $0.20 for “retail classified transactions.”

 This leads us to believe that swiped retail transactions should, for the most part, be charged a fee of 1.48% plus $0.20.
 It seems easy enough, but as I’m about to explain, it’s not quite that simple.